On eve of South Korea vote, Park sounds father's battle cry

 The top 5 chaebols, which include household names such as Samsung Electronics and Hyundai Motor, make up more than half the value of all listed South Korean companies.

-Her rival, Moon, has promised an $18 billion jobs package on top of existing spending plans and to crack down on the chaebol, although they have often proved more resilient than governments.
+Her rival, Moon, has promised an $18 billion (11 billion pounds) jobs package on top of existing spending plans and to crack down on the chaebol, although they have often proved more resilient than governments.

 In his final news conference on Tuesday, Moon tied Park firmly to the ruling party, which he said had proved unworthy of governing.